Welcome and thanks for visiting...

 This unique anticipatory ability, which has been studied extensively in athletes from a variety of sports (Nuri et al., 2013, Muller & Abernathy, 2012), has been proven to be much faster and more developed in professional versus amateur athletes.

-What this means is that elite athletes are able to “see into the future” far sooner than sub-elite athletes, and the extra time gained from this ability allows them to have a much higher success rate in performing sports skills.
+What this means is that elite athlete are able to “see into the future” far sooner than sub-elite athletes, and the extra time gained from this ability allows them to have a much higher success rate in performing sports skills.

 Xavi Hernandez and Andres Iniesta, the former midfield duo of F.C.
 Barcelona, used to have some of the most impressive anticipatory abilities on the pitch.